otto-torino/django-baton/README.md

 - `MENU_ALWAYS_COLLAPSED`: if set to `True` the menu is hidden at page load, and the navbar toggler is always visible, just click it to show the sidebar menu.
 - `MENU_TITLE`: the menu title shown in the sidebar.
 If an empty string, the menu title is hidden and takes no space on larger screens, the default menu voice will still be visible in the mobile menu.
 - `GRAVATAR_DEFAULT_IMG`: the default gravatar image displayed if the user email is not associated to any gravatar image.
 Possible values: 404, mp, identicon, monsterid, wavatar, retro, robohash, blank (see [http://en.gravatar.com/site/implement/images/](http://en.gravatar.com/site/implement/images/)).
+- `LOGIN_SPLASH`: an image used as body background in the login page.
+The image is centered and covers the whole viewport.

 `MENU` and `ANALYTICS` configurations in detail: